 The default limit is 50 frames, with the default playback framerate of 10fps that yields a 5-second recording.
 This is roughly the length we recommend you keep your recordings.
 Longer recordings are constrained by the file size of the resulting GIF, which quickly gets overwhelming, so we don't recommend going far beyond the 10s range.

 I have a long game session but only want to share a subset of it, how can I do this?

 The SDK supports three different techniques to compress long recordings into something short that can be shared.
 These techniques are called overflow strategies and is one of highlight, latest and timelapse.
-The default is the latest, which will always include the last seconds of the recording.
+The default is latest, which will always include the last seconds of the recording.
 The highlight strategy you can use together with the

-registerScoreChange methods to indicate when something of interest happens in the app, like the user scoring a point or goal, or crashes, or hits an opponent, etc. The final recording will then contain the segment between the start and stop with the highest sum of scores.
-The timelapse strategy will ensure the full duration of the recording is included but sped up to match the target length.
+registerScoreChange method to indicate when something of interest happens in the app, like the user scoring a point or goal, or crashes, or hits an opponent, etc. The final recording will then contain the segment between the start and stop with the highest sum of scores.
+The timelapse strategy will ensure the full duration of the recording is included, but sped up to match the target length.
 Timelapses are well suited when it's interesting to see progress, i.e. when drawing or building a city and similar.

 Can users decide themselves what to record?

 You could implement start/stop recording buttons in the game that maps to the start and stop method calls in the SDK, but we recommend that you keep recording on at all times since the user rarely knows up front if a moment is going to be worth recording.
 With the highlight recording feature, you can easily annotate moments in your app as they occur, enabling us to extract only the best parts of a longer recording.

 What happens if the user runs out of disk space while recording?

 The recording will stop, and the subsequent preview and share will only include frames captured while there was disk space available.
 When the recording is stopped and started over the old frames will be deleted and the same thing will repeat itself until more disk space is available.